asplesa/Childcare-finderMS2/README.md

   - The contact page with form allows childcare providers to quickly and easily contact the site owner.

    ![Contact page](/wireframes/contact-page-image.JPG)

+- **Childcare Provider**
+  - The Featured provider section provides a showcase for my business.

 # **Deployment**